 The most popular streaming services are almost always region-locked, meaning they’re only available in specific regions.
 Some, like Netflix, take this one step further, offering different content from one country to another.
-The good news is that you can spoof your location by connecting to a VPN, which allows you to access region-locked services from anywhere.
+The good news is that you can spoof your location by connecting to a VPN service, which allows you to access region-locked services from anywhere.
 In an attempt to prevent this, major streaming platforms have implemented VPN-detection features, but these aren’t infallible.
 Below, we’ll let you know how to bypass VPN blocks on services like Netflix, Amazon Prime Video, and BBC iPlayer.

 So how does a streaming service know which country you’re in?
 Most geo-restricted platforms check your IP address, allowing you access if you’re in a supported location and preventing you from using the service if you’re not.
 When you connect to a VPN server, you’re given a new, region-specific IP address that corresponds to that server’s location.
 Now, to region-locked platforms, it will appear that you’re actually located in the same region as your chosen VPN server, so you can use the service.